savochkin/PokerHandKata/README.md

 6. Run tests - they should pass

 **💬 Discussion Points:**
-- How did writing tests first change your approach compared to Task 1?
+- How was creating your own tests different from using existing tests (Task 1)?
-- Did the tests help you think about edge cases before implementing?
+- Did writing tests help you think about edge cases before implementing?
-- What's the difference between test-first and test-last TDD?
-- How confident are you that your implementation is correct?
-Why?
-- What would happen if you wrote the implementation first?

 ### Task 3: Refactor to Lombok (Refactoring Practice)
 1. Find all classes with `TODO: Task 3` comments: